saraa123/django_project_tracker/README.md

 Therefore in order to maintain the correct number of contributors and the commit history I decided not to implement the solution to this project.

-I have also attached a screenshot of the push message to assure you the commits are mine.
+I have also attached a screenshot of the push message to assure you the commits are mine and I am the only contributor to this project.

 ![commit-issues](screenshots/commit-issues.png)